RSN601KRI/profileme/README.md

 # Web Portfolio Readme

-This repository contains the code and assets for my personal web portfolio, showcasing my projects, skills, and experience.
+This repository contains the code and assets for my web portfolio, showcasing my projects, skills, and experience.
 The portfolio is built using HTML, CSS, JavaScript, and React.
 It's designed to provide an interactive and visually appealing way to display my work and achievements.

 ## Table of Contents